macroexpanse/ttt-rb/README.md

 bundle install
 ```

-To start a local server that updates itself as you edit the code run:
+This application uses the Shotgun gem.
+This removes the need to restart your local server after each code change.
+Shotgun will start a server on port 9393 by default.
+Access this by navigating to <http://localhost:9393>.
+To start run:

 ```
 shotgun ttt.rb
 ```

-Shotgun will start a server on port 9393 by default.
-Access this by navigating to <http://localhost:9393>.

-This application's ruby code is tested with rspec version 2.14.1 and autotest.
+This application's ruby code is tested with Rspec version 2.14.1 and Autotest.
 To continually test the code run:

 ```
 autotest